 Answering the question, “What’s for dinner?” unvaryingly leads to more questions.
-The modern food culture web is continuously branching and growing in complexity as dietary preferences of consumers worldwide are being influenced by geographic location, protein choices to choose from, lifestyle trends, ethnic backgrounds, seasonal availability and a factor that directs one’s inner compass—religious beliefs.
+The modern food culture web is continuously branching and growing in complexity as dietary preferences of consumers worldwide are being influenced by geographic location, protein choices, lifestyle trends, ethnic backgrounds, seasonal availability, and a factor that directs one’s inner compass—religious beliefs.

 Also by this Author

 With over 4,000 (and growing) religions being observed, several sects and doctrines bridge food with faith and spirituality.
 Devout followers of influential religions such as Islam, Christianity, Judaism, Buddhism, Jainism, and Hinduism, to name a few, make intentional food choices to satisfy their nutritional requirements and respect the religious laws.
 This impacts food safety and quality management systems from harvesting, slaughtering, or sourcing to food packaging and labeling.